Chapter 1:

 As the noise of numerous boots crashing against the ground echoed, growing louder as they approached, the young man, who possessed the name "Sarai," recovered a very flawed portion of his consciousness and barely managed to let light seep inside his eyelids, which were partially covered by strands of his long black hair.

-Before Sarai could process his situation, his attempt was silenced by the complete loss of memory concerning the context behind it, which made him quiver in inevitable despair.
+Before Sarai could process his situation, his attempt was silenced by the complete loss of memory concerning the context behind it.

-Just as he moved his gaze around, his eyes drowned in the grotesque disturbing imagery he was cast at the center of.
+Just as he moved his gaze around, his eyes were seared by the grotesque imagery he was cast at the center of.

 And so he began to search in his detached memory for the answer, so desperately, so pointlessly, so hopelessly.

-Suddenly, his stagger doubled the moment his ears caught the sounds of footsteps and chattery echoing inside the oppressing walls of this hell pit of a cave.
+Suddenly, his stagger doubled.
+His ears caught the sounds of footsteps and chatter.
+They echoed inside the oppressing walls of this hell pit of a cave.

 Thud.
 Thud.